KDOW: Business talk

 The station features a variety of news, business, and financial talk shows, including nationally syndicated shows America in the Morning, Investor's Edge with Gary Kaltbaum, and Market Wrap with Moe Ansari.
 KDOW also has some locally produced shows, including Rob Black and Your Money in morning drive and some brokered time shows hosted by local financial advisors or business consultants.

 Sports

 Having broadcast San Jose State University football and basketball games in various stints since 1999, KDOW resumed broadcasting San Jose State football in 2020.

 KDOW has broadcast Santa Clara University men's basketball games since 2003.

+Technical information

+KDOW is owned by Salem Media Group as part of a five-station cluster of in the San Francisco Bay Area with KDIA, KDYA, KFAX, and KTRB.
+The stations' studios and offices are in Fremont, and its transmitter is in East Palo Alto west of the Dumbarton Bridge.
+KDOW broadcasts at 5,000 watts during the day and 145 watts at night.
+KDOW has a 40-watt translator station in San Francisco, K237GZ (95.3 FM), which was licensed on March 17, 2020.